René de Girardin: Rousseau

 Girardin had long admired the works of Jean-Jacques Rousseau.
 He raised his children according to Rousseau's principles, in l'Émile.
 He visited Rousseau in Paris with his son, who played Rousseau's compositions on the spinet while Rousseau sang.

 In the wildest part of the park, called Le Desert, Girardin started to build a house for Rousseau, modeled after the "Élysée" of Julie in Rousseau's novel La Nouvelle Héloïse.
 Rousseau visited the garden in May 1778 and was enchanted by the setting.
 He stayed in a small cottage with a thatched roof surrounded by rocks, a setting created by Girardin from Rousseau's novel.
 Rousseau stayed at the cottage until his death in July 1778.

 Girardin made a tomb for Rousseau designed by Hubert Robert and sculpted by Jacques-Philippe Le Sueur.
-The tomb and the garden became a destination of pilgrimage for admirers of Rousseau, including Joseph II of Austria, King Gustav III of Sweden, the future Czar Paul I of Russia, Benjamin Franklin, Thomas Jefferson, Danton, Robespierre, Chateaubriand, Queen Marie Antoinette and Napoleon Bonaparte.
+The tomb and the garden became a destination of pilgrimage for admirers of Rousseau, including Joseph II, Holy Roman Emperor, King Gustav III of Sweden, the future Czar Paul I of Russia, Benjamin Franklin, Thomas Jefferson, Georges Danton, Maximilien Robespierre, François-René de Chateaubriand, Queen Marie Antoinette, and Napoleon.
 On 11 October 1794, his body was removed and reinterred in the Pantheon in Paris near the remains of Voltaire.

 When Rousseau died, he left behind at Ermenonville the manuscripts of his most important works, including Les Confessions and Les Rêveries du promeneur solitaire.
 Girardin and two other friends of Rousseau prepared a complete edition of his works, which was published in Geneva between 1780 and 1782.
 The new edition contributed greatly to spreading Rousseau's ideas throughout France in the years leading up to the French Revolution.